j-givisiez/pg-parallel/README.md

 ## When to Use

-**Use `pg-parallel` when your application:**
+**Use `pg-parallel` for:**

+- **All production applications** - now outperforms pg.Pool by 8.07% in pure I/O
-- Performs CPU-intensive calculations (data analysis, image processing)
+- CPU-intensive calculations (data analysis, image processing) - 2.73x faster
-- Runs complex database transactions with heavy logic
+- Complex database transactions with heavy logic
+- Mixed I/O + CPU workloads - 2.97x faster than alternatives
+- Applications requiring circuit breaker and retry resilience
-- Needs to maintain responsiveness under mixed workloads
+- Maintaining responsiveness under any workload type

-**Stick with `pg` when:**
+**Consider standard `pg` only when:**

-- Only performing simple I/O database queries
-- No CPU-intensive operations needed
+- Prototyping or development where setup simplicity is prioritized
+- Memory constraints are extremely tight
+- Single-threaded environment requirements

 ## Troubleshooting